jtbg/segment-docs/src/connections/storage/warehouses/redshift-tuning.md

 ## Pro-tips for Segment Warehouses

-In addition to following performance best practices, here are a some more optimizations to consider if you're using Segment Warehouses.
+In addition to following performance best practices, here are some more optimizations to consider if you're using Segment Warehouses.

 ### Factors that affect load times